-- Guide the team when deciding what to ship and make sure that the customer needs are being understood.
+- Guide the team when deciding what to ship and make sure that customer needs are being understood.

-His/her main responsibilities are:
+The main responsibilities of a Scrum master are:

-- Make sure the Product Backlog is being properly managed by the Product Owner and properly understood by the development team.
+- Make sure the product backlog is being properly managed by the product owner and properly understood by the development team.

-- Coach the Development Team in self-organization and cross-functionality.
+- Coach the development team in self-organization and cross-functionality.

-The development team creates the increment of the product at the end of each iteration (Sprint).
+The development team creates the increment of the product at the end of each iteration (sprint).

 The main responsibilities of the development team are:

 - Being cross-functional: The team contains all the necessary skills to deliver the increment of the product at the end of the sprint.